Creating Packages¶

 - Installs all dependencies from

-pyproject.toml - Includes pip for runtime package management
+pyproject.toml - Includes a uv-managed environment for runtime dependency management

 Application Code¶